Clip, search and draw in Evernote.

-- You can take pictures of a whiteboard or your notes.
+You can take pictures of a whiteboard or your notes.
 If your handwriting is legible, you will be able to search using key words and the image or notes will appear.
 A client of mine had a detailed mind map on his whiteboard.
 He captured a picture of it in Evernote.
-To show a colleague, he typed in a key word used in the mind map and was able to pull up the picture.
+To show a colleague the mind map in Evernote, he typed in a key word used on the mind map and was able to pull up the picture.
 He was amazed!

 Evernote Plus is great for when the app is a continual habit and you have routine use.
 You have access to all the features including emailing into Evernote.
 One of my clients refers to this plan as ‘my life in a backpack, it’s all the technology I need to go from coffee shop to convention and from country to country.’